At its heart, spirituality reflects our human longing to find meaning and make sense of our place in life.

 - We provide a non-threatening environment where students and university personnel can address basic questions of identity and meaning for their lives.

-Weekly and monthly events are posted in offices and on bulletin boards.
+Weekly and monthly events are posted on our Facebook page.

 Office hours: open daily except holidays